Good news as food hygiene ratings awarded to five Wealden establishments

 Plus one rating for a takeaway:

-• Rated 5: Go Wild At The Warren at Black Hill, Crowborough, East Sussex; rated on October 25
+• Rated 5: Domino's Pizza at 57 High Street, Uckfield, East Sussex; rated on November 10